On the universal calibration of heavy-tailed combination tests: Introduction

-The most notable recent development is the heavy-tailed combination tests, which combine multiple dependent $p$-values after transforming them to heavy-tailed random variables such as Pareto or Cauchy \citep{wilson2019harmonic,liu:xie:2020}.
-Notably, \cite{liu:xie:2020} proposed the Cauchy Combination Test (CCT) and prior to them \cite{wilson2019harmonic} proposed the harmonic mean combination test, which dates back to \cite{good1958significance}.
-The idea behind both of these tests is to transform the $p$-values to heavy-tailed Pareto-type scale, and take a linear combination of the resulting variables.
+Among the most notable recent developments are the heavy-tailed combination tests, which combine multiple, possibly dependent $p$-values after transforming them to heavy-tailed random variables such as Pareto or Cauchy.
+In particular, \citet{wilson2019harmonic} proposed the harmonic mean combination test, which dates back to \citet{good1958significance}; \citet{liu:xie:2020} developed the Cauchy combination test, which has gained popularity in genomics and genome-wide association studies \citep{liu2019acat,reay2021advancing}.
+The idea behind both of these tests is to transform the $p$-values into heavy-tailed random variables and take a linear combination as the test statistic; the test statistic is then compared to a critical value or mapped to a $p$-value for testing a global null hypothesis.